ualib/agda-algebras/algebras_in_lean.rst

 .. include:: _static/basic.lean.1.rst

 The code above is self-explanatory.
-We merely declare a few universe "levels" in Lean's *type hierarchy* (:numref:`leans-type-hierarchy`), along with comments indicating the kind of types that we expect will reside in these universes.
+We merely declare a few universe "levels" in Lean's *type hierarchy* (See :ref:`appendix section on Lean's type hierarchy <leans-type-hierarchy>`), along with comments indicating the kind of types that we expect will reside in these universes.

 (**N.B.** Most of the code listings below will take universe declarations for granted and will not mention them explicitly.)